Philip-robinson/flask-test/README.md

 Standard process is to create a virtual invironment, this is I think not necessary but allows an application to be run in isolation from other applications
+That is you can have different environments with different versions of python and different versions of libraries installed.

-You create the the virtual environment inside the directory in which youy are to create the code.
+You create the the virtual environment inside any directory where you wish to store the environment data.

 ```
 python3 -m venv venv
 ```

-And actrivate it with
+And actrivate it with (linux style)
 ```
 source venv/bin/activate
 ```
-Microsoft equivalent
+Or Microsoft style
 ```
 venv\\Scripts\\activate
 ```